 Highest Omegas: The only fish with more Omega-3s is Herring.

 Impossible to overcook It’s nearly impossible to overcook Sablefish because of the high concentration of these heart-healthy oils.
 Cooking at 485° F for 8-12 minutes is sufficient.
 Don’t be shy to marinade for a couple days too!

-- HOOK & LINE: Caught in depths of 150-1500 meters, each fish is brought aboard one at a time to ensure proper and careful handling from sea to final product.
+The Blackcod Fleet Caught in depths of 150-1500 meters, each fish is brought aboard one at a time via hook & line, or via a pot to ensure proper and careful handling from sea to final product.

 We only source from fishing boats that process and flash freeze on board, often minutes after catch.
 This Frozen-at-Sea (FAS) process provides the highest quality in the industry.